lfph/sig-contributor-experience/blueprint.md

 ## Purpose

-This Contributor Guide Blueprint is a collection of best practices.
-Its purpose is to inspire Contributors when they write the Contributor Guides for their particular project.
-The inspiration for this Guide came primarily from the [Contributor Guides](https://github.com/cncf/contribute) of the [CNCF](https://www.cncf.io).
+This contributor guide blueprint is a collection of best practices.
+Its purpose is to inspire contributors when they write the contributor guide for their particular project.
+The inspiration for this guide came primarily from the [Contributor Guides](https://github.com/cncf/contribute) of the [CNCF](https://www.cncf.io).

 ### How to Use

-Contributors using this Blueprint do not need to use everything.
+Contributors using this blueprint do not need to use everything.

 * You are welcome to fork it and delete, change and add at will.
-* The Blueprint is kept as one page to ease the overview.
+* The blueprint is kept as one page to ease the overview.
-* Some Contributors prefer to break their Contributor Guide into subpages to make them easier to read.
+* Some contributors prefer to break their contributor guide into subpages to make them easier to read.

 ## Table of Contents